fieryhenry/BCSFE-Python/README.md

 ```
 ## Terms of Use

+I don't like that I have to have Terms of use but these terms are designed to prevent scams and the
+exploitation of users.

 By using the editor you agree to the following:

 If you are using the editor to run a paid service that profits off of the editor
 (e.g a service to provide people with hacked accounts, or a paid discord bot to edit people's accounts,
 etc) you must make it very clear that you are using this save editor.

-This should be done by linking this GitHub page, and explicitly stating that the tool you are
+This should be done by linking this Codeberg page, and explicitly stating that the tool you are
 using is available for free and that they don't need to use your service to hack their account.

 This information needs to be visible and something the customer agrees to **before** any payment is made.